Teen Addiction Help: Guide for Parents of Addicts

 It’s great that substance use is declining in eighth, 10th, and 12th graders, according to the Monitoring the Future survey.
 However, teens are still using drugs and alcohol, with some being more popular than others.

 Teens use alcohol the most often.
-In fact, more than one in three 12th graders report getting drunk at least once.
+More than one in three 12th graders report getting drunk at least once.
 They also report using the following substances at least once in the past year:

 Of all amphetamines used, Adderall is most often used by 12th graders, with 7.4 percent using it in the past year.
 The most used prescription painkillers are Oxycontin at 3.6 percent and Vicodin at 5.3 percent.